 Install an alarm system.
 Alarm systems offer two forms of protection: deterrence and detection.
 In the event of an intrusion, most basic alarm systems will trigger an audible or visual upon the detection of a threatening situation such as a fire, intrusion or the presence of carbon monoxide.
 For more protection, consider installing a monitored alarm system.
 Not only will your system react with a physical alarm, but it will also notify emergency responders of the situation.

 Upgrade the security on your doors.
 Deadbolt locks are an inexpensive way to keep intruders out of your workplace.
 To maximize the effectiveness of deadbolt locks install them on every exterior door.
 A more advanced way to secure your business is through an electronic access control system.
 This system will provide a record of who opened or attempted to open every door.
-With an electronic access control system you can decrease the risk of an internal security breach and eliminate the risk of outside invasion due to lost or stolen mechanical keys.
+With an electronic access control system, you can decrease the risk of an internal security breach and eliminate the risk of outside invasion due to lost or stolen mechanical keys.
 If anyone becomes hurt on the premises of a business these security measures can help any case brought against the company or help prove that an injury did occur.

 While these tips offer basic security measures, there are many more ways to help protect your office.
 Speak with an alarm company to discover the solution for your business.
 You can find a trusted ESA member company here.